Accessibility Testing

 About automated a11y testing

-The Web Content Accessibility Guidelines (WCAG) are the basis for all digital accessibility regulations in the US, Canada, and Europe, including the Americans with Disabilities Act and Section 508, Canada’s ACA, and EN 301 549 in the EU.
-On top of WCAG, Apple's Human Interaction Guidelines (HIG) and Android Accessibility Guidelines define the standards for any app listed in the App Store or Google Play.
+Accessibility testing ensures that Web Content Accessibility Guidelines (WCAG) are followed.
+Not doing so may impact screen readers and other accessibility aids.
+WCAG is the basis for all digital accessibility regulations in the US, Canada, and Europe, including the Americans with Disabilities Act and Section 508, Canada’s ACA, and EN 301 549 in the EU.
+On top of WCAG, Apple's Human Interaction Guidelines (HIG), and Android Accessibility Guidelines.

 Accessibility isn’t one-size-fits-all.
-QA Wolf tests your browser-based app using WCAG standards—and your iOS and Android apps using platform-specific guidelines like Apple’s Human Interface Guidelines and Android Accessibility Guidelines.
-We test for compatibility with screen readers like VoiceOver and TalkBack, and ensure key accessibility features like labeling, touch targets, and text scaling are working correctly.
+Browser-based apps are tested against WCAG standards, while iOS and Android apps follow platform-specific guidelines.
+QA Wolf validates compatibility with screen readers like VoiceOver and TalkBack, and ensures key accessibility features like labeling, touch targets, and text scaling work properly.

 How it's done